Xela3026/yabbr-docs/docs/yabbr-chat/chat.md

 ## Main Chat (Middle)

-This is the main functionality of Yabbr Chat.
+This is the main functionality of <BrandName/> Chat.
 The middle of your screen is the actual chat itself.
 This is where you and your agents can communicate with your customers.

 ### The Chat